Published on

 What is composite bonding?

-We get asked frequently at FHDC, “what is composite bonding?”
+We get asked frequently at FHDC, “What is composite bonding?”
 Dental composite bonding treatment, also known as composite bonding, dental bonding or tooth bonding, is a cosmetic dental procedure used to improve the appearance of teeth.

-It involves the application of a tooth coloured composite dental material to the surface of the teeth to correct dental imperfections.
+It involves the application of a tooth-coloured composite dental material to the surface of the teeth to correct dental imperfections.
 This can help change the shape, size and colour of the teeth.

 During a composite bonding dental procedure, your dentist prepares the tooth by lightly etching its surface to create a rough texture.
 This enables the bonding material to fix to the tooth.